test-sum/phantom-encryption-crypto/README.md

 Prebuilt standalone binaries (with all dependencies included) are available for Debian 12 and should work on Ubuntu and other similar distributions.

-1. Download the prebuilt binaries from the [releases page](#).
+1. Download the prebuilt binaries from the 'build' folder.
-2. Extract the archive.
-3. Run the binaries directly.
+2. Run the binaries directly.

 ### Building from Source